Department of Network Engineering

 We conduct research in safe, efficient, and advanced use of networks.
 Our research themes include a group signature scheme based on public key cryptography and its application to anonymous authentication; a wireless mesh network for large-scale LANs at low cost; Web service systems to support a variety of human activities including education, cooking, shopping, and travel; automatic manual creation systems for open source software; and dependability analysis of large scale distributed systems such as volunteer computing.

-Optical and Electromagnetic WavesTOYOTA Yoshitaka (Professor), IOKIBE Kengo (Assistant Professor)]
+Optical and Electromagnetic Waves[TOYOTA Yoshitaka (Professor), IOKIBE Kengo (Associate Professor)]

 Through our research we aim to improve the speed and reliability of telecommunication systems.
 Our research is related to specific design technology intended for controlling and reducing the adverse effects of unwanted electromagnetic waves, or electromagnetic noise, generated by electronic equipment such as mobile phones and PCs.
 We conduct research on the basis of rules followed at product development and manufacturing sites as well as knowledge of electrical circuits and electromagnetics lectured in class.
 Our other research topics include the development of communication technology using laser beams and remote sensing.